Top Answers to PL-SQL Interview Questions

 - Implement Complex security authorizations

-Any of the constant, variable or parameter has a data type depending on which the storage constraints, format and range of values and operations are determined.
+Any constant, variable, or parameter has a data type depending on which the storage constraints, format, and the range of values and operations are determined.

 - PL/SQL table and record TYPE statements